yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 jini://*/./mySpace?locators=machine1:4174,machine2:4174&groups=gigaspaces-9.0.0-XAPPremium-ga
 {% endhighlight %}

-{% exclamation %} When the locators attribute is used in conjunction with the jini://* prefix and groups attribute, the discovery will be unicast AND multicast.
+{% warning %} When the locators attribute is used in conjunction with the jini://* prefix and groups attribute, the discovery will be unicast AND multicast.
 If you want unicast only, you should disable multicast altogether.
+{%endwarning%}

 {% tip %}
 For **unicast discovery only**, you should disable multicast using **`com.gs.multicast.enabled=false`** system property, and use: